Itay2805/Aurora/README.md

 Currently, the compiler can only parse and print function declarations

 But, in the future the language will support:
-1. Both GC Managed memory and User Managed memory, A std library which does *not* use the GC, so if you don't use it aswell, you can just disable it.
+* Both GC Managed memory and User Managed memory
+* A std library which does *not* use the GC, so if you don't use it aswell, you can just disable it.
-2. Classes
+* Classes
-3. Null Safety, you must initialize an object and you can not initialize it to `null` (it is possible to set a variable nullable, but by default a variable can not be null)
+* Null Safety, you must initialize an object and you can not initialize it to `null` (it is possible to set a variable nullable, but by default a variable can not be null)
-3. Smart pointers, for helping managing normal pointers
+* Smart pointers, for helping managing normal pointers
-4. `unsage` blocks, for performing pointer math on GC pointers.
+* `unsage` blocks, for performing pointer math on GC pointers.
-5. Operator overloading, including custom operators (?)
+* Operator overloading, including custom operators (?)

 much more :)